sivabheri/DSA/README.md

-This Repository consists of some of the important DSA problems with there Solutions
+This Repository consists of some of the important DSA problems with their solutions